 With prayerful guidance the congregation sought a new pastor.
-Pastor Douglas Gronewold of rural Jasper, MN accepted his call and was installed at St. John's on July 18, 1976.
-He has become one of us in a caring, perceptive manner.
-He led the congregation during the centennial year in 1979 beginning with a 24 hour prayer vigil at the altar and celebrations every month.
-After Pastor Doug's death in 1991, Pastor Randy Baldwin served for 4 years followed by Pastor Nancy Vieker who was the first woman pastor at Vilmar.
-Her unexpected tragic death allowed her to serve God in our midst for only one year in the capacity of leading her first congregation.
+Pastor Douglas Gronewold of rural Jasper, Minn., accepted his call and was installed at St. John's on July 18, 1976.
+He become one of congregation in a caring, perceptive manner.
+He led the congregation during the centennial year in 1979 beginning with a 24-hour prayer vigil at the altar and celebrations every month.
+After Pastor Doug's death in 1991, Pastor Randy Baldwin served for four years followed by Pastor Nancy Vieker who was the first woman pastor at Vilmar.
+Her unexpected, tragic death allowed her to serve God in Vilmar's midst for only one year in the capacity of leading her first congregation.

 For 17 years, St. John’s was blessed to be shepherded by Pastor Mark Walker.
 Pastor Mark accepted his first call at Vilmar in 1999.
 Over the past decade, more improvements have been made at the church.
 An elevator was added to the church in 1995, making the building handicap accessible.
 The parsonage roof was replaced with steel and the kitchen was remodeled.
 Most recently the church roof was replaced with steel and new educational unit windows were installed.

 The church continues to value education of the young and old alike with Sunday school and confirmation during the school year.
-We continue our bible studies and devotions within the many different organizations at St. John’s.
-We also diligently donate to missions, lately to a few villages in Les Cayes, Haiti and the missionaries traveling to them.
+Vilmar continues their bible studies and devotions within the many different organizations at St. John’s.
+They also diligently donate to missions–most lately to GoServ Global's villages in Les Cayes, Haiti, and the missionaries traveling to them.